-After zipping through Austria and traversing the length of lush, hilly, tree-lined Slovenia, while speeding past hordes of cars with Czech, Slovak, Austrian, and Polish plates along the way, all crammed with camping gear and kids, and all racing to the same coast that we were with the same palpable sense of intense determination, we managed to get to Koper, the last Slovenian town before the border crossing with Croatia, in just under five hours.
+After zipping through Austria and traversing the length of lush, hilly, tree-lined Slovenia, while speeding past hordes of cars with Czech, Slovak, Austrian, and Polish plates along the way, all crammed with camping gear and kids, and all racing to the same coast that we were with the same palpable sense of intense determination, we managed to get to Koper, the last Slovenian town before the border crossing into Croatia, in just under five hours.
 Not bad!
-But even though Croatia has just joined the EU, it has not yet joined the Schengen zone, which means that its borders aren't totally open to neighboring EU countries.
+But even though Croatia has just joined the EU, it has not yet (at the time of writing) joined the Schengen zone, which means that its borders aren't totally open to neighboring EU countries, which means border patrols and passport checks, which means long lines.
 A colleague of Terezia's who went to Croatia a few weeks ago said cars with EU plates were nevertheless just being waved through, but that wasn't the case on this particular morning, and we wound up sitting for nearly an hour in stop-and-go traffic for several miles until we got through the border.
 But from there it was a short distance to the campground, at which we arrived a bit after 10:00.
 Still not bad, all things considered.

 We frantically set up camp at the Pineta campground, on the shore of Bašanija (a tiny seaside village north of Umag), as fast as we could so that we could get our butts into the refreshing water of the Adriatic.